tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Cookies

-Section 4.2.2 of {{RFC8446}} defines a cookie value that servers may send in HelloRetryRequest for clients to echo in the second ClientHello.
+{{Section 4.2.2 of RFC8446}} defines a cookie value that servers may send in HelloRetryRequest for clients to echo in the second ClientHello.
 These values are sent unencrypted in ECH.
 This means differences in cookies between backend servers, such as lengths or cleartext components, may leak information about